Case Studies

 Wayne Thiebaud (1920-2021) Camellia Cake, 1995.
 Oil on panel.
 11 x 14 inches (27.9 x 35.6 cm.)

-Taking care, when doing business.
+Taking care, when doing business

-One must start with square one and understand the work, its art historical significance, the market (and its potential) and the goals of the clients/beneficiaries.
+Strategically, one must start with square one and understand the work, its art historical significance, the market (and its potential) and the goals of the clients/beneficiaries.
+This must be done with great thought and care because if one brings something to market incorrectly, there are deep value implications that are very difficult or, in some cases, almost impossible to recover from.

 Top